Why These Exist

 A revolving credit facility that lets you draw funds as needed up to a maximum limit.
 You only pay interest on what you draw, not the full limit.
 Similar to a credit card but for business operations, with lower rates and higher limits.

 Selling your unpaid invoices to a factoring company at a discount in exchange for immediate cash.
-If you have $200K in net-60 invoices, a factor might advance you 90% ($180K) within 24 hours and charge a 2–3% fee.
+A factoring company typically advances a percentage of the invoice value within 24 hours and charges a fee based on when the customer pays.
 Different from a loan because you're selling an asset, not borrowing against it.

 FAQ